Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Decay chain reconstruction

 \subsection{Electron and muon identification}

 Different selection criteria are required for the SL and DL channels to identify signal-like leptons because of the different decay topologies.
 First, however, an event in either channel must contain either a muon with $\pt > 27\GeV$ or an electron with $\pt > 30\GeV$.
 In the DL channel, the other lepton must have $\pt > 10\GeV$.
 All muons are required to have $\abs{\eta} < 2.4$.
 Electrons in the DL channel are required to have $\abs{\eta}<2.5$, but those in the SL channel are restricted to the ECAL barrel region ($\abs{\eta}<1.479$) to suppress a significant contribution from the QCD multijet background with a small loss in signal acceptance.
-Leptons must satisfy reconstruction quality and identification requirements that are optimized to maintain large efficiency and low probability for misidentifying hadrons as leptons~\cite{CMS:2020uim,Sirunyan:2018}.
+Leptons must satisfy reconstruction quality and identification requirements that are optimized to maintain high efficiency and low probability for misidentifying hadrons as leptons~\cite{CMS:2020uim,Sirunyan:2018}.
 Additionally, the impact parameters of lepton tracks with respect to the primary vertex are required to be consistent with those originating from this vertex.
-Looser constraints on the impact parameter are used in the DL channel because some of the leptons originate from $\PH\to\Pgt\Pgt$ decays, since tau leptons have a longer lifetime than that of muons and electrons but shorter than that of \PQb quarks.
+Looser constraints on the impact parameter are used in the DL channel because some of the leptons originate from $\PH\to\Pgt\Pgt$ decays and thus have significant displacements from the primary vertex.
 Leptons are required to be isolated with an isolation cone size designed for leptons from boosted decays, in which the cone size becomes smaller with larger \pt~\cite{Rehermann:2010vq}.
 Because less hadronic energy is expected near the leptons in the DL channel than in the SL channel, the allowed extra transverse energy in the isolation cone is smaller.